MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1710-General-PreLoan-Policies-Procedures-Common-Electric-Loans-Guarantees/subpart-I-Application-Requirements-Procedures-Loans/section-1710.501.md

 (8) *Standard Form 100—Equal Employment Opportunity Employer Report EEO—1.* This form, required by the Department of Labor, sets forth employment data for borrowers with 100 or more employees.
 A copy of this form, as submitted to the Department of Labor, is to be included in the application for an insured loan if the borrower has more than 100 employees.
 See § 1710.122.

-(9) *Form AD-1047, Certification Regarding Debarment, Suspension, and Other Responsibility Matters—Primary Covered Transactions.* This statement certifies that the borrower will comply with certain regulations on debarment and suspension required by Executive Order 12549, Debarment and Suspension (3 CFR, 1986 Comp., p.
-189).
-See 2 CFR 417, and § 1710.123 of this part.

-(10) *Uniform Relocation Act assurance statement.* This assurance, which need not be resubmitted if previously submitted, provides that the borrower shall comply with 49 CFR part 24, which implements the Uniform Relocation Assistance and Real Property Acquisition Policy Act of 1970, as amended by the Uniform Relocation Act Amendments of 1987 and 1991.
+(9) *Uniform Relocation Act assurance statement.* This assurance, which need not be resubmitted if previously submitted, provides that the borrower shall comply with 49 CFR part 24, which implements the Uniform Relocation Assistance and Real Property Acquisition Policy Act of 1970, as amended by the Uniform Relocation Act Amendments of 1987 and 1991.
 See § 1710.124.

-(11) *Lobbying.* The following information on lobbying is required pursuant to 2 CFR 418, and § 1710.125.
+(10) *Lobbying.* The following information on lobbying is required pursuant to 2 CFR 418, and § 1710.125.
 Borrowers applying for both insured and guaranteed financing should consult RUS before submitting this information.

-(12) *Federal debt delinquency requirements.* See § 1710.126.
+(11) *Federal debt delinquency requirements.* See § 1710.126.
 The following documents are required:

 (i) *Report on Federal debt delinquency.* This report indicates whether or not a borrower is delinquent on any Federal debt.